Baseline Definition – A Reliable Assessment Model for the Finance Function

 Structure

-Assessments here include reviewing formal or informal organisation charts and job or role descriptions – if they exist.
-In addition, the review covers in which location the activities are physically performed.
-Often, any documentation is more of a snapshot than something routinely updated.
+Assessments here include reviewing formal or informal organisation charts and job or role descriptions if they exist.
+The review also covers locations where the activities are physically performed.
+Often, documentation is more of a snapshot than something routinely updated.
 As a result, going to Gemba can be a tremendously insightful part of the assessment.

 Capability